 Graduate students must have a cumulative grade point average of at least 3.0 (on a 4.0 scale) to maintain eligibility for financial aid and to receive approval for graduation.
-Graduate students enrolled in master's programs have a maximum of five years to complete their degree.
+Unless indicated otherwise, graduate students enrolled in master's or certificate programs have a maximum of five years to complete their degree.